busterswt/openstack_installer/README.md

 To use, execute the following on each host:

 ```
+# May need to add key with the following command:
+# sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys 16126D3A3E5C1192

 sudo apt-get -y update
 sudo apt -y install software-properties-common git
 cd ~